 How to Get Your Child to Wear a Mouth Guard

-But what if your child or teen balks at wearing a sports guard?
-How can you help them wear protection if their peers don’t? (teens often care more about how they look rather than about protecting themselves).
-You can help nip that in the bud by asking them how they’ll look with missing or damaged teeth from getting hit in the mouth, and what they might go through to fix them.
+But what if your child or teen still balks at wearing a sports guard?
+How can you help them wear protection if their peers don’t?
+As you probably already know, teens often care more about how they look rather than about protecting themselves) You can help nip that in the bud by asking them how they’ll look with missing or damaged teeth from getting hit in the mouth, and how it might take several dental visits to fix missing or broken teeth.